-The Nexus 7 is Google’s most successful tablet and I’ve quickly fallen in love with it during my honeymoon period of using Android again.
-At the core of it all, it is basically a larger versions of Google’s Nexus smartphones but is at the same time fundamentally different.
-As such, we’ve compiled a list of some neat features and tips that you might find handy for the Nexus 7.
+The Nexus 7 is Google’s most successful tablet and I’ve loved the transition from iOS to Android.
+At the core of it all, it is basically a larger versions of Google’s Nexus smartphones but at the same time fundamentally different.
+As such, I've compiled a list of some neat features and tips that you might find handy for the Nexus 7.

 Enable auto rotation of the display